YanivP/kuberfest/README.md

 1. Learn [how to dockerize your application](https://docs.docker.com/engine/reference/builder/).
 1. Learn [how to configure a kubernetes cluster](https://kubernetes.io/docs/concepts/configuration/).
 1. Install the base dependencies mentioned above.
 1. Optionally, run a Kubernetes cluster, [such as Amazon EKS](https://aws.amazon.com/getting-started/projects/deploy-kubernetes-app-amazon-eks/).
 Please note that it's very expensive.
+I personally don't have the budget to run a real EKS cluster, but if you're a company and want to support this project, drop me a line.

 ### What's planned for the future?
 Please refer to TODO.md for a simple project roadmap.